epinio/docs/docs/references/authorization.md

 ### Service

-These actions will enable operations on the Service commands and resources.
+These actions enable operations on Service commands and resources.

 | Action ID             | Description
 |-----------------------|-------------